levankhelo/pullantis/README.md

 Notes:
 - if github repo we are looking at, does not support Pulumi (or does not have pullumi files), than you will always get `Pullantis failed` as PullRequest comment
+- Pulumi stack should be created on project, before executing pullantis on it